Optimal prediction for radiative transfer: A new perspective on moment closure: Application to the Radiation Moment System

 For the radiation system \eqref{eq:radiative_moment_system_sourcefree} we get

 where

 Formally, the memory term uses solution values at all previous times.
-However, all solution components (except the lowest one) decay at the rate $\kappa+\sigma$.
-This yields a time scale $\tau = \frac{1}{\kappa+\sigma}$, over which information from the past can be seen in the solution ($\tau$ is a time scale since we have set $c=1$).
-Hence, the second order optimal prediction approximation \eqref{eq:op_second_order} becomes
+However, the different solution components decay at the rates $\sigma_{ai}$.
+This yields time scales $\tau_i = \frac{1}{\sigma_{ai}}$, over which information from the past can be seen in the solution ($\tau_i$ are a time scales since we have set $c=1$).
+If we single out one time scale $\tau$, the second order optimal prediction approximation \eqref{eq:op_second_order} becomes

-It adds a diffusion term into the last component of the truncated system.
-This is the diffusion correction closure \eqref{eq:closure_diffusion_correction} by Levermore \cite{Levermore2005}, as outlined in Sect.~\ref{subsec:closure_diffusion}.
+Compared to the $P_N$ closure, a diffusion term is added into the last component of the truncated system.
+If we identify $\tau$ with $\tau_{N+1}$, i.e.\ the time scale given by the rate of decay of the first truncated moment, then this system is exactly the diffusion correction closure \eqref{eq:closure_diffusion_correction} by Levermore \cite{Levermore2005}, as outlined in Sect.~\ref{subsec:closure_diffusion}.
 In the case $N=0$, it is equivalent to the classical diffusion approximation.